js-joda/js-joda/README.md

 ### Browser

-To use Joda.js from a browser, download dist/joda.min.js
+To use Joda.js from a browser, download either dist/joda.min.js or dist/joda.js (with sourcemaps for development)

 Then add it as a script tag to your page

     <script src="joda.min.js"></script>
     <script>
+        LocalDate = joda.LocalDate;
         var d = LocalDate.parse('2012-12-24').atStartOfDay().plusMonths(2); // 2013-02-24T00:00:00
     </script>